 - Must have medical records indicating the qualifying diagnosis, dated within the last 6 months.

 Consult NY State Department of Health web site to make sure your condition qualifies.
-You will have to ask your current doctors to fax or mail us recent treatment notes and test results confirming your condition.
+You will have to ask your treating doctors to fax or mail us your recent treatment notes and test results confirming your condition.

 Initial Visit: $250.00.
 Follow-up: $100.00 ($50 for Army veterans).
 Annual renewal: $150.
 Fees are collected at the time of visit.
 Insurance not accepted for this Medical Marijuana visits.

 Low and high doses of the same Cannabis product sometimes may produce opposite effects.
 For example: small doses of Medical Marijuana tend to stimulate, while large doses can sedate.